 - An outer dense layer (lamina rara externa)

-These layers help to limit the diffusion of intermediate-sized to large solutes.
+These layers help to limit the filtration of intermediate to large sized solutes.

 The filtration rate of molecules of the same charge across the filtration barrier is inversely related to their molecular weight.
 Small molecules like glucose (180 Da) are freely filtered whereas albumin (69 kDa) is barely able to cross the barrier.
 The charge also plays a role in affecting the filtration rate of the molecule.
 Negatively charged large molecules are filtered less easily than positively charged ones of the same size.